Reichstag Peace Resolution: Significance for German war aims

 The peace resolution did not mean a renunciation of Germany's war aims.
-Even Erzberger, who was later ostracized by the political right for signing the Armistice of 11 November 1918 and for his insistence on approving the Treaty of Versailles, and who was assassinated in 1921 by members of the right-wing terrorist group Organisation Consul, thought that German interests in Belgium and the east were not affected by the resolution.
+Even Erzberger, who was later ostracised by the political right for signing the Armistice of 11 November 1918 and for his insistence on approving the Treaty of Versailles, and who was assassinated in 1921 by members of the right-wing terrorist group Organisation Consul, thought that German interests in Belgium and the east were not affected by the resolution.
 The practical significance and implementation of the peace resolution was called into question from the outset by Michaelis' Reichstag speech demanding that Germany's borders be secured for all time, within the peace resolution "as I conceive it."

 The "best chance during the war to reach an amicable peace" passed by unused when in August and September 1917 no negotiations were started on the basis of the peace resolution under the mediation offered by Pope Benedict XV.

 Effects

 General Erich Ludendorff attributed the majority parties' change in attitude towards war aims to a "relapse of sentiment" and a "prevalence of international, pacifist, defeatist thinking".
 As a direct counter-reaction to the peace resolution, the annexationist, ethno-nationalist German Fatherland Party was founded with Ludendorff's participation.
 Along with the German Conservative Party, it was the most significant predecessor of the national-conservative German National People's Party that was founded in late November 1918 and became an important force during the Weimar Republic.

 In spite of the adoption of the peace resolution, the Reichstag majority and the Supreme Army Command (OHL) did not subsequently stand as two opposing political camps.
 The newly formed "war-goal majority" in the Reichstag, in cooperation with the OHL and the Reich government, succeeded in repressing the peace resolution's offers in the period that followed.
-Heightened by annexation fanaticism and the Fatherland Party on the one hand and by war weariness, hunger and the Independent Social Democrats on the other, the social and political divide became increasingly irreconcilable as the last year of the war began.
+Heightened by annexation fanaticism and the Fatherland Party on the one hand and by war weariness, hunger, and the Independent Social Democrats on the other, the social and political divide became increasingly irreconcilable as the last year of the war began.
 The class antagonisms of German society visibly intensified.
-After the war, the peace resolution was seen by the radical right as part of the "stab in the back" against the German army.
+After the war, the peace resolution was seen by the radical right as part of the "stab in the back" against the German Army.

 The Allies condemned the resolution as unacceptable.
-In line with Erzberger's own views, they believed that under the resolution Germany would keep the territory in France that it had occupied, along with both Belgium and Luxemburg, because the German people would not accept arbitration over what they had suffered so long to gain.
-The peace resolution was, however, a first step towards inter-party cooperation and full parliamentarization of the Reichstag.
-The combination of political Catholicism, the workers' movement and liberalism became a driving force behind the moderate outcome of the Revolution of 1918–1919 and in the political development of the Weimar Republic.
+In line with Erzberger's own views, they believed that under the resolution Germany would keep the territory in France that it had occupied, along with both Belgium and Luxembourg, because the German people would not accept arbitration over what they had suffered so long to gain.
+The peace resolution was, however, a first step towards inter-party cooperation and full parliamentarisation of the Reichstag.
+The combination of political Catholicism, the workers' movement, and liberalism became a driving force behind the moderate outcome of the Revolution of 1918–1919 and in the political development of the Weimar Republic.